Filter

 Mexican citizens are able to buy properties anywhere within the country, but foreigners buying properties within 50 km of the coast or 100 km from a border will have to purchase through a trust with a Mexican bank known as a fiduciary.

-- How to deed in Mexico City or Monterrey?
+- How to deed in Mexico City?

-Each investment that includes "PLAYAVIVA" as an amenity within its contract allows access for up to 3 companions per lot.
+They are non-transferable, and a valid photo ID is required to use them.Each investment that includes "PLAYAVIVA" as an amenity in the contract allows access for up to three guests per lot.

 - Why is a degree not registered with a notary?